chrisveness/geodesy/README.md

 - `direct` (implementing the direct solution of geodesics on the ellipsoid)
 - `inverse` (implementing the inverse solution of geodesics on the ellipsoid)

-Full details are available at www.movable-type.co.uk/scripts/latlong-vincenty.html
+Full details are available at www.movable-type.co.uk/scripts/latlong-vincenty.html.

 latlon-ellipsoid.js
 -------------------

 Geodesy tools for an ellipsoidal earth model.

-The `LatLonE` object incorporates not just latitude & longitude coordinates, but also the datum the lat/lon point is defined on, along with functions for translating between different datums (e.g. between OSGB36 & WGS-84).
-Also included is the `GeoParams` object with ellipsoid parameters and datum transform parameters.
+The `LatLonE` object incorporates not just latitude & longitude coordinates, but also the datum the lat/lon point is defined on.

+`LatLonE` also holds ellipsoid parameters and Helmert transform parameters for translating between different datums (e.g. between OSGB36 & WGS-84).

+The `convertDatum` function performs such translations between datums.

 The library includes:

-- ellipsoid parameters
+- `ellipsoid` parameters
-- datum ellipsoid & Helmert transform parameters
+- `datum` parameters (reference ellipsoid & Helmert transform parameters)
-- `convertDatum`
-- `toCartesian` (ECEF 3-d vector)
+- `convertDatum`: convert lat/lon point to new datum
+- `toCartesian`: convert lat/lon point to ECEF 3-d vector
-- `toLatLon` (from ECEF 3-d vector)
+- `toLatLon`: convert ECEF 3-d vector to lat/lon point

-More information at www.movable-type.co.uk/scripts/latlong-convert-coords.html
+More information at www.movable-type.co.uk/scripts/latlong-convert-coords.html.

 latlon-vectors.js
 -----------------